After three years of record overdoses in Maine, advocates remember those lost

 "Every year we go into another year knowing overdose rates are going up," Paige said.
 "There is a lack of available beds and treatment points in Maine, that number is going to continue to climb."

-Paige is referring to the fact that overdoses in Maine have increased every year for the last three years.
+Paige is referring to the fact that overdoses in Maine have increased every year for the past three years.

 The state saw an increase of 85 deaths from 2021 to 2022.
 Advocates called for more shelter space to get people off the street so they can focus on recovery.